snowdriftcoop/snowdrift/TEXTEDITORS.md

 Now, you can quickly jump to tags with whatever mechanism your text editor uses.

 The setup above works for functions defined within our local codebase.
-To add tags for all the dependencies too, install [codex](https://github.com/aloiscochard/codex) via `stack install codex` (and see the codex docs for how to use, including a vim-specific setting).
+To add tags for all the dependencies (for compiling) too, install [codex](https://github.com/aloiscochard/codex) via `stack install codex` (and see the codex docs for how to use, including a vim-specific setting).
 Otherwise, [Stackage](https://www.stackage.org/lts-5/hoogle) will have documentation on almost all of our dependencies.

+To get tags for the project and *all* its dependencies, including those of any Haskell scripts (which are not compiled), see /definition-lookup-aid/README.md.
+Also, if you happen to have any struggles with Codex, this solution should work, provided it's maintained.

 ### Atom tag usage and updating